Beverly Wilson, MPH

 Kim Hollins joined the FoodShare team in August 2020 as the Program Coordinator for the Veggie Rx Program.
 She has significant experience coordinating programs focused on improving the quality of health for patients with chronic conditions.
 Kim works closely with physicians, healthcare practices and others in the community to ensure FoodShare’s Veggie Rx Program participants have access to healthy fruits and vegetables as they strive to improve their diet and health.
 She believes that each FoodShare Box is the right prescription for a better quality of life for each participant.

 Iris Gadsden, FoodShare’s new Program Assistant, is no stranger to local community initiatives.
 Passionate about solving food insecurity, housing disparities, and everything in-between, Iris is excited to join the FoodShare team and truly change the accessibility to fresh foods in local communities.
-A native South Carolinian, currently pursuing a Master’s in Public Health at Tulane University (LA), she anticipates combining her studies and passions to continue to fight for the people of South Carolina.
+A native South Carolinian, Iris received her South Carolina Community Health Worker certification in 2022 and is currently pursuing a Master’s in Public Health at Tulane University (LA).
+She anticipates combining her studies and passions to continue to fight for the people of South Carolina.

 Omme-Salma Rahemtullah, MA

 Omme started at FoodShare SC in February of 2021, to build FoodShare’s regional and national coalition participation, and provide policy direction for the organization.
 Omme works on building advocacy and energy around state-wide policies such as SNAP expansion and Healthy Bucks, and assists regional Hubs to engage with their elected officials at all levels.
 Omme has 15 years of community engagement work in food security, community media policy and programming, and an academic background in cultural studies and race.